April 1, 2020: New Industrial Stormwater Permit/No Exposure Certification is in effect until April 1, 2025.

 2006 - 2010

 The MPCA began work to reissue the expired General Stormwater Permit for Industrial Activity.
-Key steps along the way included:

 - Industrial Stormwater Multi-Sector General Permit